Chono people: Culture

-Culturally, the Chono had much in common with southern sea-farers such as the Kawésqar, yet the Chono had also influences from the Mapuche world.
+Culturally, the Chono had much in common with southern sea-farers such as the Kawésqar, yet the Chono also had influences from the Mapuche world.
 Authors such as Harb D. et al. (1998) list the Chono people as culturally "Fuegian" in contrast to more northern Mapuche groups.
 Urbina Burgos (2007) mentions the Chiloé Archipelago as the frontier between Mapuche culture and the culture of the "southern peoples".

 The putative Chono language is known only from local toponyms and from an untranslated catechism.

 Men hunted marine mammals, especially sea lions, while women gathered shellfish and seaweed.
-The Chono used nets and spears to gather food from the sea but supplemented their catch with potatoes and other plants from small gardens.
+The Chono used nets and spears to gather food from the sea, but supplemented their catch with potatoes and other plants from small gardens.
 Their healing places consisted of caves or leather structures.

+The Chono had small dows they used to travel with in their dalcas.
+Some evidence suggest the dogs were used for fishing, and were not themselves a source of food in the Chono diet.

-Both the Chono people and Kawésqars used Pilgerodendron uviferum as firewood as well as wood for rows, boats and houses.
+Both the Chono people and Kawésqars used Pilgerodendron uviferum for firewood, as well as wood for oars, paddles, boats and houses.

-Isotope studies of human bones found in former Chono territory suggest the Chonos maintained a chiefly marine-based diet over centuries or millennia until, after the time of Spanish contact (c.
-1550), land-based food became more important in the Chono diet.
+Isotope studies of human bones found in former Chono territory suggest the Chonos maintained a chiefly marine-based diet over centuries or millennia until after the time of Spanish contact (c.
+1550), when land-based food became more important in the Chono diet.

 Iron objects were highly valued by the Chono and were usually obtained from the Spanish settlements in Chiloé, either by trade or theft.
 In some cases, iron was scavenged from European shipwrecks.